-If you would prefer to buy a mask, we have identified several brands that appear to meet the specifications of the World Health Organization (see Best Cloth Masks You Can Buy
+If you want to find and buy a good mask that meets the guidelines of the U.S. CDC as well as the World Health Organization, go right to the Best Cloth Masks You Can Buy

 Why you should wear a mask -- and why it should be an efficient one

 Along with social distancing, a mask provides additional protection from infecting others as well as preventing exposure.
+In addition, according to the CDC, "cloth mask materials can also reduce wearers' exposure to infectious droplets through filtration, including filtration of fine droplets and particles less than 10 microns."
 A review of studies found that transmission of SARS-CoV-2 and related coronaviruses was 82% lower with physical distancing of 1 meter (3.3 feet) or more, compared with shorter distances, and protection might increase with additional distance.
 Face mask use could result in an 85% reduction in risk of infection versus no face mask, with stronger associations for N-95 or similar respirators, while surgical masks and multi-layered cotton masks were less effective but offered more protection than single-layer masks (Chu, Lancet 2020).

 Any benefit to wearing masks at home?